-Oasis Poker takes the classic game of Caribbean Stud Poker, but adds a new dimension.
+Oasis Poker takes the classic game of Caribbean Stud Poker and adds a new dimension.
 The player is allowed to exchange cards before choosing whether to raise or fold.
 However, the player must pay for the right to do this.
-After this, Oasis Poker is very similar to Caribbean Stud, with the goal being to have a better hand than the dealer.
+Apart from this Oasis Poker is very similar to Caribbean Stud, with the goal being to have a better hand than the dealer.

 How to Play Oasis Poker

-Once all players have made their decisions to raise or fold, the dealer reveals their hand.
-The dealer first checks to see if he qualifies; in order to do so, he must have a hand of at least ace/king high.
+Once all players have made their decision to raise or fold, the dealer reveals their hand.
+The dealer first checks to see if he qualifies – to do so he must have a hand of at least ace/king high.
 If the dealer does not qualify, all players remaining in the hand will win even money on their ante bet, and all raise bets will push.

 The bonus bet is usually the same as the progressive side bet seen at most Caribbean Stud Poker tables.
 This bet can have any number of pay charts, but they usually look something like the following:

-With perfect play, the house edge is pretty small: just 1.04%.
+With perfect play, the house edge is pretty small at just 1.04 per cent.
 However, the decision of when to switch and when to hold your original hand can be fairly complex.
-Michael Shackleford’s

-Finally, the progressive side bet is usually a sucker bet, but can be lucrative if the jackpot amount gets large enough: generally, around $200,000-$250,000 on most pay charts.
+The progressive side bet is usually a sucker bet, but can be lucrative if the jackpot amount gets large enough – around $200,000-$250,000 on most pay charts.
 However, if a casino allows you to switch cards and still win the progressive side bet, this greatly increases the value of the progressive side bet for the player!